-Companies need Business Intelligence systems in order to transfer useful and reliable information to employees and managers.
-At any moment in time in different formats.
+Companies need Business Intelligence systems in order to bring the right information to the right person, at the right time and in the right format.
 What are the major components of Business Intelligence systems?
 How do you design them and what determines their success?

 The Business Intelligence experts of the Passionned Group assist many organizations in making BI systems more effective.